derektypist/project-euler-017/README.md

 **Information Architecture**

-The function `numberLetterCounts(limit)` returns a number, where `limit` is a number between 1 and 10000.
+The function `numberLetterCounts(limit)` returns a number, where `limit` is a number between 1 and 10 to the power of 32.

+## Features

+Allows the user to enter a number as well as getting the number of letters used to write the numbers from 1 to that number.
+Performs checks on valid user input.
+If the input is invalid, an error message is displayed.